A Semi-Algebraic Framework for Verification and Synthesis of Control Barrier Functions: Abstract

 \section{Abstract}

 Safety is a critical property for control systems in medicine, transportation, manufacturing, and other applications, and can be defined as ensuring positive invariance of a predefined safe set.
 This paper investigates the problems of verifying positive invariance of a semi-algebraic set as well as synthesizing sets that can be made positive invariant through Control Barrier Function (CBF)-based control.
 The key to our approach consists of mapping conditions for positive invariance to sum-of-squares constraints via the Positivstellensatz from real algebraic geometry.
 Based on these conditions, we propose a framework for verifying safety of CBF-based control including single CBFs, high-order CBFs, multi-CBFs, and systems with trigonometric dynamics and actuation constraints.
 In the area of synthesis, we propose algorithms for constructing CBFs, namely, an alternating-descent approach and a local CBF approach.
-We evaluate our approach through a case study on a linearized quadrotor model with actuation constraints.
+We evaluate our approach through case studies on quadrotor UAV and power converter test systems.